printf format [arguments…]

 format string contains

-plain characters, which are simply copied to standard output,
+plain characters are written to standard output,

 - format specifications causes outputing of the next successive argument.

-The arguments after the first are treated as strings if the corresponding format is either
+The arguments after the first are treated as strings if the corresponding format is

 c, b or s